tidyverse/tidyverse.org/content/blog/scales-1-2-0/index.md

 [`label_number()`](https://scales.r-lib.org/reference/label_number.html) is the workhorse that powers ggplot2's formatting of numbers, including [`label_dollar()`](https://scales.r-lib.org/reference/label_dollar.html) and [`label_comma()`](https://scales.r-lib.org/reference/label_number.html).
 This release added a number of useful new features.

 The most important is a new `scale_cut` argument that makes it possible to independently scales different parts of the range.
-This is useful for scales that span multiple orders of magnitude.
+This is useful for scales which span multiple orders of magnitude.
 Take the following two examples which don't get great labels by default:

 <div class="highlight">